R-Scibor/Bajabongo-Engine/docs/physics.md

 - **[`PhysicsEventSystem`](../src/engine/physics/PhysicsEventSystem.hpp:0)**: This system bridges the gap between Box2D's C-API event polling and the engine's C++ ECS event architecture.
 It polls Box2D for contact and sensor events each frame and dispatches them as EnTT signals.

+- **[`LevelGeometryBuilder`](../src/engine/physics/LevelGeometryBuilder.hpp:0)**: A specialized builder that generates static level geometry from grid data.
+It uses `GeometryBuilder` to optimize the geometry into continuous chains (`b2ChainDef`) to prevent "ghost collisions".

 ### Key Components for Entities

 - **[`TransformComponent`](../src/engine/components/TransformComponent.hpp:0)**: Defines the position, rotation, and scale of an entity in the game world.